Counseling Services

 When should you seek help?

-People are always welcome to come to the counseling for any kind of issue but we generally recommend that a person should get help when their problems are getting in the way of their studies or interfering with their ability to function normally.
-Occasionally when people are upset they temporarily feel unable to study or eat and sleep normally, but if the problem continues or has serious consequences, it is important to seek help for it.
+People are always welcome to come to the counseling center for any kind of issue, but we generally recommend that a person should get help when their problems are getting in the way of their studies or interfering with their ability to function normally.
+Occasionally when people are upset, they temporarily feel unable to study or eat and sleep normally, but if the problem continues or has serious consequences, it is important to seek help for it.

 TALKING TO AN COUNSELOR CAN BE HELPFUL WHEN: